d3b-center/peds-brain-seg-pipeline-public/README.md

     ...
 ```

-To only run the pre-processing step, use the following docker compose file:
+To only run a single step (e.g., pre-processing), use the corresponding docker compose file:

 ```
 docker compose -f docker-compose-preproc.yml up